Letterbook/FEP/fep/c390/fep-c390.md

 ### Proof verification

-The receiving server MUST check the authenticity of identity proof document by verifying its data integrity proof.
-If the server can't verify the proof, or if the value of `verificationMethod` property of the data integrity proof doesn't match the value of `subject` property of the identity proof, or if the value of `alsoKnownAs` property of the identity proof doesn't match the actor ID, the identity proof MUST be discarded.
+The consuming implementations MUST check the authenticity of identity proof document by verifying its data integrity proof.
+If the proof can not be verified, or if the value of `verificationMethod` property of the data integrity proof doesn't match the value of `subject` property of the identity proof, or if the value of `alsoKnownAs` property of the identity proof doesn't match the actor ID, the identity proof MUST be discarded.

 Verification process MUST follow the *Data Integrity* specification, section [4.2 Verify Proof](https://w3c.github.io/vc-data-integrity/#verify-proof).

+### Linking identities

-The receiving server SHOULD treat identities denoted by `subject` and `alsoKnownAs` properties of identity proof as belonging to the same entity.
+The consuming implementations SHOULD treat identities denoted by `subject` and `alsoKnownAs` properties of identity proof as belonging to the same entity.

+If two actors have identity proofs with the same `subject` property, they SHOULD be treated as different identities of the same entity.

 ## References

 - [ActivityPub] Christine Lemmer Webber, Jessica Tallon, [ActivityPub](https://www.w3.org/TR/activitypub/), 2018
-- [Decentralized Identifier] Manu Sporny, Dave Longley, Markus Sabadell, Drummond Reed, Orie Steele, Christopher Allen, [Decentralized Identifiers (DIDs) v1.0](https://www.w3.org/TR/did-core/), 2022
+- [Decentralized Identifiers] Manu Sporny, Dave Longley, Markus Sabadell, Drummond Reed, Orie Steele, Christopher Allen, [Decentralized Identifiers (DIDs) v1.0](https://www.w3.org/TR/did-core/), 2022
 - [Data Integrity] Dave Longley, Manu Sporny, [Verifiable Credential Data Integrity 1.0](https://w3c.github.io/vc-data-integrity/), 2022

 ## Copyright